Progymnasmata: Fable (mythos)

 Aesop's fables were popular at the time rhetoric became a common topic of study.
 There are three forms of fable: the rational form (where characters are men and women), the ethical form (where animals are protagonists), and a third form involving both.
 What all three have in common is they each have a moral, stated before the story begins or after it has concluded.
 In Aphthonius's handbook, the first exercise was to create a fable that followed the three forms.

 Narrative (diēgēma)

 This elementary assignment was to simply write a narrative (not to be confused with fable).
-It is assumed that this training is a result of Aristotle's theory of categories and introduces students to the four values of narrative, which is perspicuity, incisiveness, persuasiveness, and purity of language.
+It is assumed that this training is a result of Aristotle's theory of categories and introduces students to the four values of narrative, which are perspicuity, incisiveness, persuasiveness, and purity of language.
 The content of the narrative exercise in the progymnasmata is either political, historical, or based on fiction.
 Just as diegesis indicates the narrative plot of a film, the so-called narrative of a speech or oration moves the content forth.